eventsauce-symfony/eventsauce-snapshotting/README.md

     /**
      *  If you change the snapshot model,
-     *  remember to change schema version
+     *  remember to change version
      */
     protected function createSnapshotState(): SnapshotStateV2
     {